rwx-cloud/packages/git/clone/README.md

 ### `RWX_GIT_REF`

-The unresolved ref associated with the commit.
-Mint attempts to determine this for you, but in some scenarios you may want to specify.
+The unresolved ref associated with the commit. `git/clone` attempts to determine this for you, but in some scenarios you may want to specify.
 The logic is as follows:

 - If you have provided the `meta-ref` parameter, we'll use that (note: you can specify the fully qualified ref including its `refs/heads/` or `refs/tags/` prefix, or you can specify only the short name)
 - If you provide a commit sha to the `ref` parameter, we'll try to find a branch or tag with that commit at HEAD